How Much Chlorine to Add to a Hot Tub for the First Time?

 Updated:

-Buying a hot tub is a large investment so it’s important to take good care of it.
-Chlorine is something you will need to add frequently but adding too much chlorine can make your skin itch and give you a rash.
+Buying a hot tub is a large investment, so it’s important to take good care of it.
+You will need to add chlorine frequently, but too much chlorine can itch and cause a rash.

-The first time you fill your new hot tub with water, how much chlorine should you add?
+When you first fill your new hot tub with water, how much chlorine should you add?
 Do you need to add chlorine at all?
-After all, you just filled it with city water that is safe for you to drink!
+After all, you just filled it with safe-to-drink city water!

 Getting chlorine levels right on the first setup of the season is important, especially if you have a new hot tub or it has been empty for a while.

-In this post, we’ll discuss how to get your hot tub set up for the first time, including achieving the correct chlorine levels and the other chemicals, as well as how to take care of it to keep it at its best all season long.
+In this post, we’ll discuss how to set up your hot tub for the first time, including achieving the correct chlorine levels and other chemicals and taking care of it to keep it at its best all season long.

 how much chlorine to add to hot tub first time